List of awards and nominations received by Christian Bale

-Christian Bale is an English actor who has received various awards and nominations for his film and television performances.
-His major nominations include four Academy Awards (one win), four British Academy Film Awards, twelve Critics' Choice Movie Awards (six wins), four Golden Globe Awards (two wins), and seven Screen Actors Guild Awards (two wins).
-Christian Bale was also nominated to the Nene Lopez Excellence Awards five times (three wins).
+Christian Bale is an English actor.
+Over his career he has received various awards including an Academy Award, British Academy Film Award nominations, six Critics' Choice Movie Awards, two Golden Globe Awards, and two Screen Actors Guild Awards.

+Bale started his career making his film debut in Steven Spielberg's coming-of-age war epic Empire of the Sun (1987).
+He went on to receive the Academy Award for Best Supporting Actor for his role as boxing trainer Dicky Eklund in the sports drama The Fighter (2010).
+He received further Academy Award nominations for his performances as con man Irving Rosenfeld in the crime comedy American Hustle (2013), Michael Burry in the financial comedy-drama The Big Short (2015), and Dick Cheney in the political satire Vice (2018).

+He won the Golden Globe Award for Best Supporting Actor – Motion Picture for The Fighter (2010) and the Golden Globe Award for Best Actor in a Motion Picture – Musical or Comedy for Vice.
+He was Golden Globe-nominated for his roles in American Hustle (2014), The Big Short (2015), Ford v Ferrari (2019).
+He was BAFTA Award-nominated for The Fighter (2010), American Hustle (2013), The Big Short (2015), and Vice (2018).

 Major associations

 Academy Awards

 The Academy Awards are a set of awards given by the Academy of Motion Picture Arts and Sciences annually for excellence of cinematic achievements.

-British Academy Film Awards
+BAFTA Awards

 The British Academy Film Awards is an annual award show presented by the British Academy of Film and Television Arts (BAFTA) to honour the best British and international contributions to film.

 Golden Globe Awards

 The Golden Globe Award is an accolade bestowed by the 93 members of the Hollywood Foreign Press Association (HFPA), recognizing excellence in film and television, both domestic and foreign.